Please select the conference speakers and presentations link below to access the presentations from the 2016 HUCBMS Conference.

 Link to information about the HUCBMS Annual Conference 2016 keynote speakers.

-Plymouth University Biomedical Research Group
+University of Plymouth Biomedical Research Group

 Our research is aimed at understanding the molecular and cellular processes underlying human health and disease with a key aim to translate this research into diagnostic and therapeutic applications.